SamuelAdamson/portfolio-2.0/api/README.md

 ## api.
 <br/>

-the portfolio application requires multiple services to curate and display user metrics pertaining to github and leetcode. these services are designed to be hosted on google cloud platform.
+the portfolio application requires multiple services to curate and display user metrics pertaining to github and leetcode. these services are designed to be hosted on google cloud platform (GCP).

 ### load_metrics.